-The district shall not be liable for the loss, damage or misuse of any electronic device or non-instructional items brought to school by the student and no time will be invested into retrieving lost/ stolen devices of this kind at school.
+The district shall not be liable for the loss, damage, or misuse of any electronic device or non-instructional items brought to school by the student and no time will be invested into retrieving lost/ stolen devices of this kind at school.

 Parents must make arrangements to retrieve the item either from the teacher or the office after a second offense.
 Additional consequences may also be assigned.
+Use of electronic devices is a violation and will result in disciplinary action, subject to the discretion of the administration.